 But Bi-Rite is part of an energized, collaborative evolution between the store, its customers, and the people who harvest, make, and process the products the store sells, and energy like that might have the momentum to keep a small store afloat in a time when less and less people cook.
 In a sense, Bi-Rite became what its customers wanted before many of them even knew that’s what they wanted.

 “We’re constantly challenging each other.
 Challenging producers to do things differently, to do them better, challenging our customers to cook, and in turn they challenge us to think about the way we’re sourcing differently,” says Sam.
 “The community’s taste in food is growing and changing, and we all keep pushing each other higher.”

-These days, Bi-Rite is still leading the vanguard of mission-driven grocers, moored to its values and dishing our flavors that its customers likely won’t forget soon.
+These days, Bi-Rite is still leading the vanguard of mission-driven grocers, moored to its values that its customers likely won’t forget soon.
 But how will it fare in the years to come?

 Over on Polk Street in Russian Hill, Real Food Company has held strong as a family-owned natural foods grocer since 1969.
 Stephanie Hong has owned and managed the store since 2006, four years after her family bought the company from the original owner.
 Amid stacks of computers and detritus salvaged from the store’s recently closed Cow Hollow location—the landlord didn’t renew the lease, and for unknown reasons the space is still vacant—she tells me about their strategy.

 Like Gus’s, Real Food aims to be responsive, but a ruthless integrity to its own core values seems to supersede that, if only by a little.
 The store has been focused on unprocessed foods since the start, but since Hong took over, the inventory has gone GMO-free, and mostly organic, and bigger brands are disappearing from the shelves.